 During the project the artist will develop responses within her own practice to feed a process of reciprocity and co-creation with the students and children.
 The resultant work will form the basis for an exhibition as a closure to the project.

-The first phase of the project will involve Early Childhood Education students in DIT actively participating in an immersive, process-based experience led by artist Maree Hensey.
+The first phase of the project will involve Early Childhood Education students in TU Dublin actively participating in an immersive, process-based experience led by artist Maree Hensey.

 Throughout phase two Maree Hensey, in partnership with the students, will explore and develop a methodology and environment for engaging creatively with babies aged 6-18 months through visual and sensory stimulation.
 The environment will offer children opportunities;